G-Core/product-documentation/documentation/cloud/virtual-instances/troubleshooting/troubleshoot-issues-with-ssh-connection.md

     --1--Incorrectly added SSH key.
 Errors.
 Connection refused.
 Connection timed out: "incorrectly-added-ssh-key-errors-connection-refused"
     --1--No floating (public) IP address.
 Connection refused error: "no-floating-public-ip-address-connection-refused-error" --1--The failure to connect to the remote server with Windows OS on it.
 Connection error.: "the-failure-to-connect-to-the-remote-server-with-windows-os-on-it-connection-error"
+pageTitle: Troubleshoot issues with an SSH connection | Gcore
+pageDescription: Learn how to troubleshoot issues with an SSH connection
 ---
 # Troubleshoot issues with an SSH connection